IgorSondors/SynthText_ubuntu/README.md

 ### Adding New Images
 Segmentation and depth-maps are required to use new images as background.
 Sample scripts for obtaining these are available [here](https://github.com/ankush-me/SynthText/tree/master/prep_scripts).
-@@ -70,37 +43,31 @@ Segmentation and depth-maps are required to use new images as background.
-Sample

 For an explanation of the fields in `dset.h5` (e.g.: `seg`,`area`,`label`), please check this [comment](https://github.com/ankush-me/SynthText/issues/5#issuecomment-274490044).